Bradley J. Zentz

 Brad's practice focuses on the U.S. and foreign patent prosecution of mechanical-related technologies and trademark prosecution across all industry groups.
 He received a B.S. in Civil Engineering from the University of Washington in 2013, focusing on structural engineering.
 He was awarded a J.D. (with Honors) from the University of Washington School of Law in 2017.

 Brad’s experience includes the prosecution of patent and trademark applications and patent licensing and strategic domestic and international portfolio management.
 He has prepared patentability and freedom-to-operate opinions, as well as petitions for ex parte appeals.

-During law school, Brad worked at Seed IP as a law clerk and was also a member of the UW Entrepreneurial Law Clinic, where he provided intellectual property counseling to local small businesses and assisted in the preparation and prosecution of patent and trademark applications in a variety of technical fields.
+During law school, Brad worked at Seed IP as a law clerk and was also a member of the UW Entrepreneurial Law Clinic.
+He provided intellectual property counseling to local small businesses and assisted in preparing and prosecution of patent and trademark applications in a variety of technical fields.

 Brad is admitted to the Washington State Bar and is registered to practice before the U.S. Patent and Trademark Office.
 He is a member of the King County Bar Association (KCBA), the Washington State Patent Law Association (WSPLA), and the International Trademark Association (INTA).